 Important ancient Greek coins exhibited by a leading New York gallery in the 1980s and previously in the collection of Mme.
 Denyse Bérend, the renowned French numismatist, will be sold by specialist London auctioneers Morton & Eden later this month.

-Now in a private collection whose owner has consigned them to the November 14 sale, the 13 coins, which date mostly from the 5thcentury BC, are expected to raise a total of around £50,000.
+Now in a private collection whose owner has consigned them to the November 14 sale, the 13 coins, which date mostly from the fifth century BCE, are expected to raise a total of around £50,000.

-From the Mysian city of Cyzicus is an electrum stater of circa 500 BC, bearing the head of Athena, goddess of Wisdom, with long straight hair beneath her Corinthian helmet.
+From the Mysian city of Cyzicus is an electrum stater of circa 500 BCE, bearing the head of Athena, goddess of wisdom, with long straight hair beneath her Corinthian helmet.
 Behind her head is a tunny fish which was the symbol of the city.
 The reverse shows a quadripartite incuse square.
 The coin is remarkably well preserved and is estimated at £8,000-10,000 [Lot 747].

 The coins were present in Denyse Bèrend’s collection prior to 1985 and subsequently exhibited that year in the Edward H. Merrin Gallery in New York.

 The collection which is featured as part of a larger sale of coins of all types will be on view on Thursday, Friday, and Monday, November 8, 9, and 12 from 10 am to 4:30 pm or by private appointment.
 The auction will be at Sotheby’s, with whom Morton & Eden has an association, in the Upper Grosvenor Gallery in the Aeolian Hall, Bloomfield Place, London W1A 2 AA.